Last Updated on February 7, 2021 by Katie Sisel Distributor

 Listen to this Audio by Chiropractor Curt Ficenec.
-Curt explains why using the Sisel products listed below can help with supporting the body particularly with pain and inflammation
+Curt explains why using the Sisel products listed below can help with supporting the body.

 Reducing inflammation assists in pain reduction, this is how anti-inflammatory drugs work like ibuprofen (NSAIDs) commonly found in nurofen and other generic brands as mentioned below.

 “Long-term use of NSAIDs can cause gastric erosions, which can become stomach ulcers and in extreme cases can cause severe haemorrhage, resulting in death.” (https://en.wikipedia.org/wiki/Anti-inflammatory).

 Please check the packet for common side effects of NSAIDs.

 Anti-inflammatory painkillers are sometimes called non-steroidal anti-inflammatory drugs (NSAIDs), or just ‘anti-inflammatories’.
 Anti-inflammatory painkillers include: aceclofenac, acemetacin, aspirin (see also below), celecoxib, dexibuprofen, dexketoprofen, diclofenac, etodolac, etoricoxib, fenoprofen, flurbiprofen, ibuprofen, indometacin, ketoprofen, mefenamic acid, meloxicam, nabumetone, naproxen, sulindac, tenoxicam, and tiaprofenic acid.
 Each of these also comes as different brand names.